sider/sider-docs/docs/tools/others/misspell.md

 - `US` - American English
 - `UK` - British English

-If the option is omitted, words, which have different spelling in British English and American English, will _not_ be detected.
+If the option is omitted, some words which have different spelling between the locales above will _not_ be detected.
 For example, `color` and `colour`, `center` and `centre`, etc.

 ### `ignore`